 Reading for pleasure has social benefits as well and can make people feel more connected to the wider community.
 Reading increases a person's understanding of their own identity, improves empathy and gives them an insight into the world view of others.
 (The Reading Agency 2015)

 We ensure that children develop a love of reading by reading a range of exciting books to children daily.
-In Phase 1 and Phase 2 this is achieved through our 'Toast Talk and Tales', a daily routine of reading and enjoying toast together.
+Across our school this is achieved through our 'Toast Talk and Tales', a daily routine of reading and enjoying toast together.
 We also take part in author visits and take the children not only to our engaging and enriching school library but also to The Forum in Southend.
 At Barons Court, we have close links to the Southend Library services who show the children how the library works and promote reading workshops in the holidays.
-We also host Sunshine and Stories for members of our community throughout the summer holidays.
 We hold book fairs, where children can read a selection of books and purchase these to enjoy at home.
 Children take home reading books matched to their ability to enjoy at home and it is expected that all children read at least 3 times a week at home.
 The children at Barons Court often see the adults in school enjoying books, finding humour, interest and excitement in them, providing strong role models for 'reading for enjoyment!'

 We achieve our reading aims through the following strategies: